30 x 7 = 210 minutes or 3.5 hours a week.

 Humans are complex creatures.
 We don’t go after what we want.
 We go after what others want.

-When we don’t get what others want; we hate, shame or blame our lives.
 We rarely take the time to set intentions in our lives.
 Instead, we chase what others go after.

 You might have clicked on the article to find out what you should do in 30 minutes to improve your life.